 Fellows’ secondary responsibility will be to provide general assistance to self-represented litigants in self-help programs in following areas:

 Participants in the JusticeCorps Fellowship assume a great deal of responsibility and are exposed to a wide variety of legal matters.
 It is a perfect venue to explore if a service and/or legal field are a good career fit and to gain invaluable work experience while helping the community.

 Before you begin the application process, please note that you cannot save the application once you have started.
 There are several short answer questions which may require more time than you have available in one sitting.
 We strongly recommend that applicants review Sample Questions and prepare responses to the short answer questions in a separate word processing program before proceeding (responses prepared outside this form may be cut and pasted into this application).

 Application review will begin the business day following the application deadline: 5:00 p.m. on Monday, February 9, 2015.
-Once all applications have gone through the paper screening process, the most qualified applicants will be invited to participate in an interview.
+Once all applications have gone through a paper screening process, only the most qualified applicants will be invited to participate in an interview.
 Acceptance notices will be mailed in late spring (May or early June).
 If you have any questions regarding the JusticeCorps fellowship, you may contact Jennifer Kalish.